Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 # Manage the product options

 You may want to combine additional services with an offer.
 If your store has the appropriate technical capabilities, you may want to offer shirts with an optional flocking, or photos with an optional printing on mugs and other objects.
-In these cases, a specific service is associated to an offer.
+In these cases, a specific service is associated to an offer that is called product option.
+From a technical point of view, you have to associate a product or service to an existing product.
+It is also possible to add additional text to a product option that the cashiers can enter manually or select via a drop-down list, see [Add additional attributes](#add-additional-attributes).

 For detailed information on how the product options are handled at the cashpoint, see [Add a product option](../Operation/02_SelectOffer.md#add-a-product-option).

-From a technical point of view, you have to associate a product or service to an existing product.

-## Create a product option
+## Define a product option

 Define a product option that describes the additional service to an offer, for example, photo print or flocking.